ros2/rosbag2/README.md

   The reference to use for bag message chronological ordering.
   Choices: reception timestamp (`received`), publication timestamp (`sent`).
   Default: reception timestamp.
+* `--progress-bar [ProgressBarRate]`
+  Print a progress bar of the playback player at a specific rate in Hz.
+Negative values mark an update for every published message, while a zero value disables the progress bar.
+Default to 3 Hz.

 For more options, run with `--help`.